 What happened afterwards is very vague to me.
 All I know is that I started thinking and freaked out very quickly after having tied myself up.
 I remember thinking about how I couldn’t do this with a guy.
 I can’t do this with a guy, is what repeated itself in my head.
 I started breathing more shallow, tears rolled out of the corner of my eyes and I didn’t know what to do.
 How could I tell him?
 I felt so guilty.
 Why couldn’t I just be normal?
 I finally found someone to do this kinky stuff with.
 He was so nice.
 But I couldn’t do this with a guy.

-I untied myself and have absolutely no idea what I messaged him, but it must have been a message full of panic and self hate and possibly said mean things or something in an attempt to push him away?
+I untied myself and have absolutely no idea what I messaged him, but it must have been a message full of panic and self hate and it night have possibly said mean things or something in an attempt to push him away?
 I’m pretty sure we didn’t speak for a while after that, though he was very worried and wanted to help in the best way he could.
 He tried to do everything to reassure me.

 After this happened I took some time for myself.
 I didn’t just accept that I was a lesbian after this.
 All I knew was that this wasn’t feeling right because he was a guy.

 Admitting this to myself changed my life.
-For years I had been feeling like I was incapable of loving because there had been so many nice boys in my life that expressed a romantic interest in me and yet I couldn’t like any of them.
-But when I acknowledged who I was, I could look at a girl and feel that feeling and it felt so amazing and incredible.
-I don’t think I have any feeling to compare this to.
+For years I had been feeling like I was incapable of loving because there had been so many nice boys in my life that expressed a romantic interest in me and I couldn’t like any of them.
+But when I acknowledged who I was, I could look at a girl and feel that feeling and it felt so incredible.
+I don’t think I have any other feeling to compare this to.
 It still makes me so happy.

-Don’t fret dear reader, I am definitely a lesbian.
+Well, don’t fret dear reader, I am definitely a lesbian.
 Quite happily so too, might I add.

 Ps, yes I am still friends with him and we talk frequently!